It should come as no great shock to think that possibly all those that

 With that as the larger context of framework, it is being proposed that

-this time was spent in intense discussion about: What should he do and
+this time of talking to the Father was spent in intense discussion about: What should he do and

 not do next?
 Where should he go or not go next?
 What should he say or